insight-creative/Insight-Creative-2021/content/blog/branding-is-it-time-to-turn-the-page/index.md

 ---
 layout: blog
+seo:
   title: "Branding: Is it time to turn the page?"
-date: 2019-12-12
-author: Sam Rowe
   description: "Rebranding is a huge step for any company.
 When executed successfully, a rebrand can help a business grow, boost brand recognition, and create enthusiasm.
 Learn more about when it may be time for a rebrand."
-image: Bank-of-Luxemburg-Rebrand-2400.jpg
+  featured_image: Bank-of-Luxemburg-Rebrand-2400.jpg
-image_alt: Bank of Lexemburg new logo being revealed
+  featured_image_alt: Bank of Lexemburg new logo being revealed
-tag: blog
+date: 2019-12-12
+author: Sam Rowe
+categories: ["Design"]
 page_class: single-post
 ---